myDevicesIoT/Cayenne-Agent/README.rst

   sudo python3 setup.py develop

-Currently the agent has code for interfacing with several senosrs and actuators and support for the Raspberry Pi.
+Currently the agent has code for interfacing with several sensors and actuators and support for the Raspberry Pi.
 If you would like to extend that you can add support for additional sensors, actuators and boards as described below.

 Supporting Additional Sensors/Actuators
 =======================================